-Learn how to freeze kale, spinach, and other greens so they don’t go to waste and can be used in green smoothies or other recipes.
+Wondering can you freeze kale?
+The quick answer is…yes!
+Learn how to freeze kale, spinach, and other greens the right way so they don’t go to waste.
+Plus, learn how freezing kale can be helpful for green smoothies or other recipes.

 Anyway, it only took me throwing a bag of kale out twice before the light bulb went off in my head that I could freeze kale ahead of time.
 Don’t ask me why it took having to waste 2 bags of kale before I finally had this revelation.
 I blame my kids – they are always distracting me 🙂

 How to Freeze Kale and Other Greens

 I’ve experimented with a lot of different methods of freezing kale.
 Each one is good, but some are easier than others.
 After plenty of trial and error, these are the 3 ways to start freezing kale.

 And yes, these methods could be used for spinach and other like greens too.
 Two of the options are super easy and the other one takes a bit more effort.

 Option #1: Freezing Kale in Plastic Freezer Bags.

 You can portion the kale out or just shove it all into 1 or 2 freezer bags and take out what you need when you need it.
 This has actually become my preferred method because it’s easy.
 The kale can be used directly from the freezer for the smoothie – no need to thaw.